 The Instructor is to supervise the entire flight and remain on-hand to provide advice to the pilot by radio should it be required.
 A full debriefing on the characteristics of flight, including the instructor's observations of take off, landing and any other key aspects should take place immediately after the flight.

 24 VEHICLES & ACCESS

 24.1 All Vehicles

-All vehicles must give way to all aircraft, moving onto the grass if necessary.
-The taxi-way and a reasonable distance either side must be kept clear at all times.
-All members must receive an airfield driving brief from CFI or DCFI.
+All vehicles must give way to all aircraft, moving onto the grass if necessary All members must receive an airfield driving brief from CFI or DCFI.